ExTBH/iOS14-fix-apple-pay/README.md

 > If you are going to patch it, get the right version of  Wallet App for your Device.

-## Download
+### Download

 > The Below contains Patched Wallet App for iOS 14.3, USE AT YOUR OWN RISK.
+In theory this should work for all supported iOS versions by TrollStore, but yyou should Patch the Wallet app for YOUR version and use it.

 [Releases](https://github.com/ExTBH/iOS14-fix-apple-pay/releases)